top of page

 • Nerve mobility and tension

-By identifying the root cause, we can create a clear, step-by-step plan to get you moving without pain.
+By pinpointing the root cause, we can create a clear, step-by-step plan to help you move without pain.

 What You Can Do Right Now to Ease Lower Back Pain While Walking

-While an in-depth assessment is the best way to get a personalised solution, there are some simple strategies you can try immediately.
+While an in-depth assessment is the best way to get a personalized solution, there are some immediate strategies you can try.

 Stretch Your Hip Flexors

-Gentle stretching of the hip flexors can help relieve tension pulling on your lower back.
-Try a lunge stretch, holding for 30 seconds on each side, and repeat a few times a day.
+Gentle stretching of the hip flexors can relieve tension pulling on your lower back.
+Try a lunge stretch, holding for 30 seconds on each side, and repeat a few times daily.

 Activate Your Glutes

-Before you go for a walk, do some glute activation exercises, like bridges or standing glute squeezes.
-This helps “wake up” your glute muscles, so they support your pelvis and lower back better.
+Before heading out for a walk, perform some glute activation exercises, like bridges or standing glute squeezes.
+This helps "wake up" your glute muscles, allowing them to support your pelvis and lower back better.

 Improve Your Posture

-Think about your posture as you walk.
-Try to stand tall, keep your shoulders relaxed, and avoid overarching your lower back.
-A slight forward lean from the hips (not the waist) can sometimes relieve pressure.
+Consider your posture while walking.
+Stand tall, keep your shoulders relaxed, and avoid overarching your lower back.
+A slight forward lean from the hips (not the waist) can relieve some pressure.

 Shorten Your Stride

-If you notice pain with longer strides, try taking slightly shorter steps.
-This reduces the extension demand on your lower back and hips.
+If you experience pain with longer strides, try taking slightly shorter steps.
+This reduces the extension demand on your lower back and hips, potentially alleviating discomfort.

 Stay Active (But Smart)

-Resting too much can actually make things worse.
-Aim for gentle, regular movement rather than long periods of sitting or complete rest.
-But listen to your body and don’t push through sharp or severe pain.
+Resting too much can worsen your condition.
+Aim for gentle, regular movement, rather than long periods of sitting or complete rest.
+However, listen to your body, and avoid pushing through sharp or severe pain.

 When Should You Seek Professional Help?